laraib07/kode/README.md

 chmod 755 kode
 ```

-5. Create a symlink if kode to bin folder.
+5. Create a symlink of kode to bin folder.

 For termux
 ```bash